 Serving the community

-Together with friends from several neighbouring churches we run a café in our church building on Wednesday and Saturday mornings.
-(Opening times are on the Premises and Activities page.)
+Together with friends from several neighbouring churches we run a café in our church building on Wednesdays and Saturdays, 9:30 am - 12:00 noon.
 The café is handy for visitors to the Woodley shopping precinct and the health centre next door to our church.
-The café serves hot and cold drinks and home-made cakes and offers a friendly environment for fellowship and refreshment.
+It serves hot and cold drinks and home-made cakes and offers a friendly environment for fellowship and refreshment.

 We also run a busy Thrift Shop when the café is open.
-(Opening times are on the Premises and Activities page.)
 Goods are donated mainly by members of the congregation and there is a wide range of books, clothing, bric-à-brac and small items of furniture for sale.
 The shop is a well-used resource for our local community and saleable items are always welcome.

 We try to be generous with our resources and last year, as a church, we gave over £10,000 to charity: much of that came from the café and shop.
 We support several organisations that serve the local community, in particular The Wellspring, which is a charity in Stockport that helps people who are or might become homeless.
 It is open every day of the year and offers its clients a wide range of services, advice and practical assistance.